akashpg1996/FIND_PRODUCT/README.md

 # Find Product Project
-This program can find products from trajectories generated from the Venus chemical dynamics program.
+This program can find products from trajectory output of the Venus chemical dynamics program.

 ## Structure
 - `find_product.py`: Entry point for the application.